artballesteros/Flix/README.md

 - [ ] (2pts) For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
 Otherwise, a poster image, the movie title, and overview is listed.
 Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

 ### App Walkthrough GIF
-`TODO://` Add the URL to your animated app walkthrough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)

 <img src="images/demonstration.gif" width=250><br>

 ### Notes
 Describe any challenges encountered while building the app.
-- Setting a placeholder image without changing the size of the original image
+- Setting a placeholder image without changing the size of the loading image
-- Changing the style of the default action bar
+- Changing the style/theme of the default action bar

 ### Open-source libraries used